rubenchristoffer/AzureSqlPrismaExample/README.md

 ## Setup ⚙️
 - Start by running `npm install` to install all the dependencies
-- Create a `.env` file to store the Prisma environment variables.
+- Create a `.env` file (in the root of the project) to store the Prisma environment variables.
 This file is excluded from source control to ensure confidentiality of the credentials.

 Example `.env` template for Azure SQL development database:
 ```